btray900/toppo/README.md

 ## low privilege shell

-So after trying some basic username lists that did not work, it dawned on me to try ted with success.
+So after trying some basic username lists that did not work, duh, try ted with success.

 ![Alt text](./lowshell.png?raw=true)